 In 2013, Typhoon Haiyan made landfall in the Philippines.
 Thirty-three electric co-ops suffered heavy damages and 11 were completely destroyed.
 But those co-ops were able to bounce back.
 Electric co-ops around the country also mobilized within hours after the storm’s passing to assist in rebuilding the affected areas.
 NRECA and its member co-ops provided financial assistance in the relief effort, showing solidarity between co-ops from across the globe.

 NRECA International continues to support NEA and the electric co-ops in the Philippines with governance training, sharing best practices in management and distribution system operations as well as natural disaster recovery and resiliency.
 NRECA and its member co-ops are regarded as long term partners to help the electric co-ops across the ocean become the electricity provider of choice in the newly competitive power sector of the Philippines.
+Learn how Magic Valley Electric Cooperative, a co-op from Texas, is helping save lineworkers’ lives across the Pacific.

 - National Electrification Administration